 Website Development Best Practices

-The setup application implements and promotes a list of best practices for Hippo project development.
-These best practices help ensuring that your Hippo project stays in good shape, and that you avoid certain pitfalls.
-They also help simplifying (speeding up) future upgrades of your project.
+The Essentials setup application implements and promotes a list of best practices for Bloomreach Experience Manager project development.
+These best practices help ensure that your Bloomreach Experience Manager project stays in good shape, and that you avoid certain pitfalls.
+They also help simplify (speeding up) future upgrades of your project.

-Here's a list of Hippo development best practices, in random order.
+Here's a list of Bloomreach Experience Manager development best practices, in random order.

 Don't use static text in rendering templates